JujuAdams/Chatterbox/docs/3.0/reference-variables.md

 |----|--------|-------|
 |N/A |        |       |

-Clears the visited state, as returned by YarnScript native function `visited()`, for all nodes across all files.
+Clears the visited state, as returned by ChatterScript native function `visited()`, for all nodes across all files.

 &nbsp;